An investment in the future of the Gallery and the region.

 Bendigo Art Gallery has outgrown its current facilities.
 The continued success of our international exhibition program has caused us to outgrow our facilities, with no dedicated space for public gathering, learning and education, and during an international exhibition season there are minimal collection and free program offerings.

-The Gallery is an important economic driver for Greater Bendigo and the wider region, so needs to expand to meet the growing needs of the community and visitors to remain competitive and engaging.
+The Gallery is a significant economic and cultural driver for Greater Bendigo and the wider region.
+Redevelopment ensures it can continue to meet community needs, attract visitors, and remain competitive as a leading cultural institution.

-For more than 20 years, the City of Greater Bendigo and local tourism industry have built the local tourism brand around arts, culture and events.
-This project will establish the Bendigo Art Gallery as a world-class cultural destination for generations to come.
+For more than 20 years, the City of Greater Bendigo and the local tourism industry have built Bendigo’s identity around arts, culture and events.
+This project strengthens that legacy and secures the Gallery’s future as a world‑class destination.

 The proposed redevelopment will enable the Gallery to stage a bigger international exhibition program whilst also offering a multitude of free exhibitions, programs and learning for the community and visitors.
 The Gallery will have expanded Gallery spaces but also brand-new facilities, including a dedicated Place of Keeping, a major learning centre, theatre and children's gallery, as well as an internal public street linking View Street to Rosalind Park and accessible spaces throughout.